-Our staff is working closely with the Idaho Department of Health and Welfare and healthcare providers throughout the region.
-SCPHD encourages everyone to take precautions to avoid all respiratory diseases including keeping six feet between you and other people, and washing your hands regularly for at least 20 seconds.
+South Central Public Health District is working closely with the Idaho Department of Health and Welfare and healthcare providers throughout the region.
+SCPHD encourages everyone to take precautions to avoid all respiratory diseases including keeping six feet between you and people you don't live with, wearing masks in public areas, sanitizing commonly touched surfaces frequently, and washing your hands regularly for at least 20 seconds.

 If you do not have a medical provider call 2-1-1 for assistance.

 Para cualquier pregunta llame al (208) 737-5965

 Data updated on 9/18/2020.
 Data is updated Monday through Friday around 5:30 p.m. *Data will not be updated on State or Federal Holidays* Numbers are reported by primary residence.
 If investigation shows an indivdual's primary residence is in a different county than the address orginially listed in the lab report, that case will be transferred to correct county and the associated health district or health department.

 Data presented on this page may be slightly different from data presented on IDHW website because of when each set of numbers are pulled.
 SCPHD data will likely be pulled later than IDHW data and may reflect more cases.
 Total number of cases in Twin Falls County includes an outbreak in the county jail.

 Note: the risk summary initially posted misidentified Lincoln County in the minimal risk tier.
 This summary has been updated to correctly show Lincoln County is in the moderate risk tier.

 See how this plan translates to local School District plans here.